Jorge Posada: 2000–2006

 Girardi left the Yankees as a free agent after the 1999 season, and the Yankees entrusted Posada with the everyday catching job.
 Yankees' manager Joe Torre selected Posada for his first All-Star Game appearance that season.
 During the 2000 season, Posada batted .287 with 28 homers, 86 RBIs, 107 walks, and 151 strikeouts.
 The Yankees reached the postseason once again, and they won the 2000 World Series against the New York Mets.
 Posada won the Silver Slugger Award for catcher in 2000.

 Posada appeared in the 2001 MLB All-Star Game.
 For the season, Posada batted .277 with 22 home runs and 95 RBIs, but led the league in passed balls and errors among catchers.
 The Yankees entered the postseason for another shot to win a championship, but lost to the Arizona Diamondbacks in the 2001 World Series in seven games.
 Posada won his second consecutive Silver Slugger Award in 2001.
 Posada started the 2002 MLB All-Star Game.
 He batted .268 with 20 home runs and 99 RBIs, and grounded into an AL-leading 23 double plays.
 He again led all catchers in errors.
 The Yankees entered the postseason again but lost in the 2002 ALDS to the Anaheim Angels.
 Posada won a Silver Slugger Award for a third consecutive season.
 Posada again started at catcher in the 2003 All-Star Game.
 For the season, he hit 30 home runs and drove in 101 runs, both career highs.
 He batted .281 and was also fifth in the league in OBP (.405), and sixth in the league in walks (93; walking 17.5% of the time, a career high).
 He tied Yogi Berra's record for most home runs by a Yankee catcher.
-The Yankees again reached the postseason but lost to the Florida Marlins in the 2003 World Series.
+The Yankees again reached the postseason but lost to the Florida Marlins in the 2003 World Series, with Posada being tagged by pitcher Josh Beckett for the final out of the series.
 After the season, Posada won his fourth consecutive Silver Slugger Award.
 He finished third in the MVP voting, behind Alex Rodriguez and Carlos Delgado.